vitpia/markdown-cv/index.md

 <br/>
 <br/>
 ### Co-Investigator
+`2022-2024`
+**Small Projects for NWA routes**, *Netherlands Organisation for Scientific Research (NWO)*, "Dynamic Assessment of Everyday Communication using Virtual Reality: proof of concept for persons with aphasia (DCOM-VR), main applicant dr. M. Ruiter

+`2021-2025`
+**PhDs in Humanities 2021**, *Netherlands Organisation for Scientific Research (NWO)*, "Putting discourse particles in context: How people with acquired communication disorders use discourse particles", main applicant: prof. H. de Hoop, PhD candidate: Imke Wets, MA

 `2020-2024`
-**Discovery Project**, *Australian Research Council*, "How the brain produces speech: Neuronal oscillations to neuromodulation"
+**Discovery Project**, *Australian Research Council*, "How the brain produces speech: Neuronal oscillations to neuromodulation", main applicant: prof. de Zubicaray

 `2016–2020`
-**Internal PhD-grant round**, *Radboud University, Donders Centre for Cognition*, “The lexical interface in the brain” (€ 234,000)
+**Internal PhD-grant round**, *Radboud University, Donders Centre for Cognition*, “The lexical interface in the brain”, main applicants: prof. A. Roelofs, prof. J. McQueen (€ 234,000)

 `2016`
-**Internal Utilisation Grant Round**, *Language in Interaction Consortium*, “SimpTell, an application for the training of elliptical language production style by patients with chronic Broca’s aphasia” (€ 25,000)
+**Internal Utilisation Grant Round**, *Language in Interaction Consortium*, “SimpTell, an application for the training of elliptical language production style by patients with chronic Broca’s aphasia”, main applicants: prof. A. Roelofs, dr. M. Ruiter (€ 25,000)

 ## Awards and Prizes